RR-CREATOR/eater-mod-1.21/README.md

 collect soul stone by mining custom ore(iron pick needed at minimum), craft soul gemstone, using it craft soul amulet right click mob with soul amulet to get a part of their soul

+The mod file and dependency file is in the mods folder.
+To try the mod, just place the files in your .minecraft mods folder and load up fabric 1.21.
+Works for other launchers as well